 IAS 8.30 requires entities to disclose in a complete set of financial statements those standards that have been issued but are not yet effective and to provide known or reasonably estimable information to enable users to assess the possible impact of the application of such IFRSs on an entity's financial statements.
 There is no similar requirement for the interim condensed financial statements.
 However, IAS 34 requires updates of relevant information presented and disclosed in the most recent annual financial statements.
-Good Group has chosen not to disclose those standards that have been issued but are not yet effective in its interim financial statements and there is no further updates since the last annual financial statements.
+Quality Holdings has chosen not to disclose those standards that have been issued but are not yet effective in its interim financial statements.